gitcoinco/creative/README.md

 ## Our Design Ethos

-We beliieve in designing together.
+We believe in designing together.

 Open
 We want to be shaped by the community and welcome all contributors to collaborate and participate in building Gitcoin.